BlinkDL/RWKV-LM/README.md

 chat demo for developers: https://github.com/BlinkDL/ChatRWKV/blob/main/API_DEMO_CHAT.py

+**Tips for small model / small data**: When I train RWKV music models, I use deep & narrow (such as L29-D512) dimensions, and apply wd and dropout (such as wd=2 dropout=0.02).
+Note RWKV-LM dropout is very effective - use 1/4 of your usual value.

 ### HOW TO FINETUNE RWKV-5 MODELS ##

 Use .jsonl format for your data (see https://huggingface.co/BlinkDL/rwkv-5-world for formats).